ou524u/ou524u.github.io/content/authors/admin/_index.md

     url: https://eecs.pku.edu.cn/

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include 3d vision, human-motion and physics-based simulation in computer graphics
+bio: My research interests include 3d vision, 3d-human-motion and physics-based simulation in computer graphics

 # Interests to show in About widget
 interests: